What is a stock exchange?

 The stock market, on the other hand, is an all-encompassing term that refers to the non-physical place where financial transactions of listed companies take place.
 The transactions performed in the stock market are conducted through an exchange or over-the-counter (OTC) marketplace.

-The two terms may be used interchangeably; however, they represent two different things.
-The stock market functions as a result of the existence of stock exchanges.
-Investors can track real-time pricing information from the stock exchange, then decided to buy or sell the shares in the market.
+The two terms are often used interchangeably; however, they represent two different things.
+The stock market functions due to the existence of exchanges.
+Investors can track real-time pricing information from the stock exchange, then choose whether to buy or sell the shares in the market.

-Over-the-counter or OTC trading refers to the buying and selling of securities that’s not conducted on a formal exchange venue or platform.
+OTC trading refers to the buying and selling of securities that aren’t conducted on a formal exchange venue or platform.
 Instead, it’s a decentralised market, where most trades are performed between two parties (the buyer and seller) and are often handled via a dealer network.

-Unlike exchange-based trading, OTC trades are less regulated, which creates a range of opportunities – but also some risks, which you need to bear in mind.
+Unlike exchange-based trading, OTC trades are less regulated, which creates a range of opportunities – but also some risks, that you’ll need to bear in mind.

 The main difference between using a stock exchange and OTC methods of trading is that, on an exchange, transactions are mediated rather than taking place directly between two parties.
 This means that there are stricter regulations imposed on investors and speculators, as well as on the companies listed.